Fast Forwarding to a Low Carbon Future

 Commercialization and Stage Gate Process

-SustainAgro has completed a in-depth evaluation of the technology, the patents, and complete economic model.
-Commercialization is well underway on our Eastern Canada operations.
-The senior team is finalizing contracts, working towards breaking ground in June 2023.
+SustainAgro has completed an in-depth evaluation of the technology, the patents, and the complete economic model.
+Commercialization is well underway in our Eastern Canada operations.
+The senior team is finalizing contracts, and working towards breaking ground in 2024.

-We note the Federal Climate Action plan released in December 2020 identified the gradual carbon pricing growing to $170 per ton of GHG’s by 2030.
-The new clean fuel standard is legislation, coming into effect in 2023, and the resulting decarbonizing of liquid fuels will increase the value of our carbon neutral fuels.
-Thus providing a significant tail wind to our business.
+We note the Federal Climate Action plan released in December 2020 identified the gradual carbon pricing growth to $170 per ton of GHGs by 2030.
+The new clean fuel standard is legislation, coming into effect in 2023, and the resulting decarbonizing of liquid fuels will increase the value of our carbon-neutral fuels.
+Thus providing a significant tailwind to our business.

 Canadian Clean Fuel Standards